magda-io/magda/docs/docs/building-and-running.md

 If you just want to edit the UI, you don't actually even need helm - just clone the repo, run `yarn install` at the root, then `cd magda-web-client` and run `yarn run dev`.
 This will build/run a local version of the client, connecting to the API at [https://dev.magda.io/api](https://dev.magda.io/api).
-If you want to connect to a magda API hosted elsewhere you can modify the `config.js` file in the client.
+If you want to connect to a magda API hosted elsewhere you can modify the `config.ts` file in the client.

 ## Building and running the backend